Quick Summary: How Much Hair Loss Per Day is Normal for a Male?

 Telogen: The Resting Phase

 The telogen phase is the final stage of the hair growth cycle.
 During this period, the hair follicle is dormant, and no further hair growth occurs.
 Approximately 10-15% of all hairs on the body are in the telogen phase at any given time2.
-The duration of the telogen phase can vary depending on the location of the hair, ranging from a few weeks for eyelashes to nearly a year for scalp hair.
+The duration of the telogen phase can vary by location, ranging from a few weeks for eyelashes to nearly a year for scalp hair.

 The exact mechanisms that regulate the transition from one phase to the next are not fully understood.
-However, it is clear that a complex interplay of hormonal, genetic, and environmental factors influences the hair growth cycle.
+However, a complex interplay of hormonal, genetic, and environmental factors influences the hair growth cycle.

 How Much Hair Loss is Normal for Men?